lukasnee/m8ec/README.md

 # m8ec

 [Headless Dirtywave M8](https://github.com/Dirtywave/M8HeadlessFirmware)
-embedded system client.
+client on STM32 microcontroller.

-> [!Important] Not yet functional - work in progress.
+> [!Important] The project is not really functional yet.
+A work in progress.

 ## Overview

-This project is comparable to [laamaa/m8c](https://github.com/laamaa/m8c) except that it is based on an STM32 microcontroller running RTOS instead of microprocessor system that would be running standard OS like Linux, Windows or MacOS.
-Implementation on microcontroller enables creating a compact and power-efficient client system where the Teensy board, USB connection, display, keyboard and the audio interfaces could be fully integrated on a single board:
+m8ec is comparable to [laamaa/m8c](https://github.com/laamaa/m8c) except that it runs on an embedded RTOS instead of a standard general-purpose OS like Linux.
+Client implementation on a microcontroller has the potential of making the solution compact and power-efficient where the Teensy board with M8 firmware, host to client USB connection, display, keyboard and the audio interfaces are fully integrated in a single hardware unit.
+This also means, that the form-factor is completely customizable.
+Some ideas may include:

+- Bigger display.
+- M8 eurorack module.
+- Custom portable M8 with a eurorack docking module.

 ```mermaid
 graph LR